KDE/digikam-doc/getting_started/installation.rst

 Application Rights
 ~~~~~~~~~~~~~~~~~~

-When the installation is done, digiKam will need to access on system ressources to run properly.
+When the installation is done, digiKam will need to access on system resources to run properly.
 This will be ask by the system when digiKam run, depending of actions performed by user.
 See below some examples of rights set in the macOS **Security and Privacy** policy configuration panel:

 - **Automation**: This right is set when you try to open an album in Apple Finder file manager through digiKam.